temporalio/documentation/docs-src/concepts/what-is-a-workflow-execution.md

 Each pending Activity generates a metadata entry in the Workflow's mutable state.
 Too many entries create a large mutable state, which causes unstable persistence.

-To protect the system, Temporal enforces a maximum of 50,000 pending Activities, Child Workflows, external Workflows, and Signals.
+To protect the system, Temporal enforces a maximum number (2,000 by default) of pending Activities, Child Workflows, external Workflows, and Signals.
 These limits are set with the following [dynamic configuration keys](https://github.com/temporalio/temporal/blob/master/service/history/configs/config.go):

 - `NumPendingChildExecutionsLimit`